Kristina01111000/Drws_site/README.md

 - asked my mom to try the quiz to see if it makes any sense
 - he wants people on GH automatically after joining the patreon

-- go over the wellness check -> make a pdf

 2/22

 For next week: